mariaega11/acronym_disambiguation_tfm/README.md

 The objetive is disambiguate acronyms founded in healthcare spanish texts.

-Code is deivided in three folders:
+Code is divided in three folders:
 - **data**: All the data is stored in this folder.
         - *ibereval_data*: Original data from IberEval (https://temu.bsc.es/BARR2/) for trainning and test processes.
         - *scrapping*: Medical texts obtained by Medline (https://medlineplus.gov/spanish/) scrapping.